 But government funded health care programs aren’t unique in that regard.
 Employer-based coverage for the working population, which is provided through private insurance companies, has grown just as fast.
 The problem in a nutshell is the cost of health care, not its funding source.

 That’s why it’s important to consider how the two separate sides of our health care system – public plans and private plans – will interact should the Medicare privatization plan that Rep. Paul Ryan, R-Wis., touted on Fox News Sunday become law.
 The House Budget Committee chairman’s alternative budget would turn Medicare over to private insurers for anyone who retired after 2021.
 Future retirees would receive a capped payment to buy insurance (he called it “premium support,” not a voucher).
-Medicaid would be turned into a capped block grant – which translates as a fixed sum awarded to states.
+Medicaid would be turned into a capped block grant--which translates as a fixed sum awarded to states.

 Capping expenditures is central to cost-control in the Ryan plan, which is essentially the same plan that he co-authored with former Congressional Budget Office director Alice Rivlin during the fiscal commission deliberations.
-The plan limits the annual growth in the amount earmarked for either premium support or block grants to one percentage point more than gross domestic product (call it GDP+1).
+The plan limits the annual growth in the amount earmarked for either premium support or block grants to one percentage point more than gross domestic product (called it GDP+1).

 That’s about half of the actual health care cost outlays in most years.
 According to Congressional Budget Office projections released in January, federal spending on Medicare and Medicaid is expected to nearly double to $1.6 trillion by 2021, about a 7 percent annual increase.
 If the primary goal is holding down taxes and spending, capping that rise at GDP+1 provides the upside.
-With a wave of the legislative wand, government spending on health care for the old and poor would be reduced to more manageable proportions – between 3.5 and 4.5 percent a year depending on how fast the economy grows.
+With a wave of the legislative wand, government spending on healthcare for the old and poor would be reduced to more manageable proportions – between 3.5 and 4.5 percent a year depending on how fast the economy grows.
 Taxpayers could rejoice.

 But just because the government slowed its spending doesn’t mean that old people and the poor wouldn’t have the same health care bills they had before.
 Health care for these vulnerable populations absent some other force in the marketplace would continue growing at rates significantly faster than the Ryan plan’s GDP+1 formula, just as it has for decades.